Maxillofacial Surgery Miscellaneous Short Essays

 - Decreased cerebral blood flow – Hypotension

-Management of Hyperventilation:
+Management Of Hyperventilation:

 - Stop the dental procedure